-My next blog is about configuring a home router, which requires logging on to it.
+In an upcoming blog I expect to write about configuring a home router, which requires logging on to it.
 This, in turn, requires knowing the IP address of the router.
-Non-techies, the target of the next topic, typically don't know anything about IP addresses, let alone the one assigned to their router.
-Since the next blog is fairly long, I decided to start with this cheat sheet for learning the IP address of a router.
+Non-techies typically don't know anything about IP addresses, let alone the one assigned to their router.
+Since I expect the upcoming blog to be fairly long, I decided to start with this cheat sheet for learning the IP address of a router.

 All routers have a web-based interface and, thus, are configured with a web browser.
 While some routers can be accessed by name (they typically intercept DNS queries), they all can be accessed by their IP address.